Master of Science in Computational Biology - MBZUAI Master of Science in Computational Biology

 4

-DS704 Statistical Aspect of Machine Learning / Statistical Theory
+DS704 Statistical Aspects of Machine Learning Theory

 HC701 Medical Imaging: Physics and Analysis